-In the event a senior project cannot be completed on time, it is subject to the same rules that govern other incomplete coursework.
+- In the event a Senior Project cannot be completed on time, it is subject to the same rules that govern other incomplete coursework.
 However, if the Senior Project is not completed by (a) the deadline for resolving grades of Incomplete (I) for the fall semester or (b) August 15 for the spring semester, an additional registration for the Senior Project is required.
 This policy supersedes any arrangements for “extended incompletes” that may have been made.
-Special permission from the sponsor and Department Chair is required to register beyond a third semester for the senior project.
+Special permission from the sponsor and department Chair is required to register beyond a third semester for the Senior Project.

 Accelerated Status in the Senior Year